Bagmati Province: Major historical forts of Bagmati

 Makwanpurgadhi is located about 17 kilometers northeast of Hetauda, the district headquarters of Makwanpur district.
 Makwanpur Fort is a place of historical and tourist importance in Makwanpur district.

 Sindhuli Gadhi is an important place in terms of natural beauty and history.
 This place is about 150 kilometers east of Kathmandu.
 Sindhuligadi Nepal is a living document of the British War.

 Rasuwa Fort on the Nepal-China border is considered to be an important security fort between Nepal and China.
 The historical fortress is about a century and a half old.

 Demographics

-According to the 2021 Nepal Census, Bagmati Province has a population of 6,084,042 comprising 2,761,224 females and 2,672,594 males.
-The province has the second-highest population in the country having 20.84% of the population.
+According to the 2021 Nepal Census, Bagmati Province has a population of 61,16,866.
+The province has the First-highest population in the country having 20.84% of the population.
 The population density of the province is 300 people per square kilometre which is the second highest in the country.
 6.51% of the population was under 5 years of age.
 Bagmati Province has a literacy rate of 82.06%.